 For the purposes of this discussion, the focus is on ABPA.
 However, clinicians should be cognizant that diagnostic testing for other fungi needs to be pursued when organisms other than Aspergillus spp. are suspected.
 In addition, the newly defined form of asthma noted previously, SAFS, is discussed and differentiated from ABPA.

-Although the pathogenesis of ABPA is poorly understood, it is believed to be the result of an exaggerated immunologic reaction to chronic airway colonization by Aspergillus (or other relevant fungal) species.8 Aspergillus spp. are globally ubiquitous, thermotolerant fungi that reside in decaying organic matter and colonize ...
+Although the pathogenesis of ABPA is poorly understood, it is believed to be the result of an exaggerated immunologic reaction to chronic airway colonization by Aspergillus (or other relevant fungal) species.8 Aspergillus spp. are globally ubiquitous, thermotolerant fungi that reside in decaying organic matter ...